fstarred/arcade-hacks/ffight/README.md

 For the sake of convenience, we'll call in the following way:

-**Map routine:**
+**Stage routine:**

-Scan from the vector address and load into memory mapped enemies and objects; enemies contained into this map are not mandatory to beat for advancing the next stage.
+Scan from the vector address and load into memory mapped enemies and objects; enemies contained into this map are not blocking, so player can advance to next stage without killing them.

 **Enemy routine:**